cyber-prophet/cy/README.md

 ## Key features

-- setting diffrent settings for diffrent profiles (rpc endpoints, private keys, networks, etc...)
+- Setting different settings for different profiles (RPC endpoints, private keys, networks, etc...)
-- seamlessly uploading and downloading data to cybernode or to local ipfs node
+- Seamlessly uploading and downloading data to cyber node or to a local IPFS node
-- creating multiple cyberlinks
+- Creating multiple cyber links
-- shortcuts for interactin with passport smart contract
+- Shortcuts for interacting with passport smart contract
-- cyber search in terminal
+- Cyber search in terminal
-- many more (see list functions below)
+- Many more (see list of functions below)

-## Installation (mac, linux)
+## Installation (Mac, Linux)

-Open terminal app on your computer.
+Open Terminal app on your computer.

 1. Install [brew](https://brew.sh/)
-2. Add a custom tap into your homebrew: `brew tap cyber-prophet/homebrew-taps`
+2. Add a custom tap to your Homebrew: `brew tap cyber-prophet/homebrew-taps`
-3. Install all the dependencies for running cy: `brew isntall cybundle`.
-   This command will install the next software on your computer:
+3. Install all the dependencies for running cy: `brew install cybundle` This command will install the following software on your computer:

    1. curl (if needed)
    2. [gum](https://github.com/charmbracelet/gum)